msil2/TAMU-TCMG/TCMG 316 Database Administration and Application/Lab Assignment 3/README.md

 The list_price column
 A	column that uses the FORMAT function to return the list_price column with 1 digit to the right of the decimal point
 A column that uses the CONVERT function to return the list_price column as an integer
-A column that uses the CAST function to return the list_price column as an integer
+A column that uses the CAST function to return the list_price column as an integer.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/99063625/194748062-b6699e27-67d2-4201-a6f3-968a8b30b032.png">